 Students are required to pass all assignments and keep up with the pace of the program in order to graduate.
 You will fail to meet course requirements for assignments in two cases:

 In both of the cases above, this means that you have fallen behind with your coursework.
 When either situation occurs, your teacher(s) and advisor(s) will meet with you to discuss your academic standing and consider your situation and any contributing factors.
 We will ask you to either leave the program or retake all or part of the program without being charged any additional tuition, however, if you're paying your tuition through a third party, you may be charged extra costs from them.
-We'll extend this offer to retake coursework no more than twice.
+We'll extend this offer to retake coursework no more than once.
 At Epicodus staff discretion, we may make an exception and allow you to continue with your current cohort.

 These policies are in place because it is our responsibility to ensure that when they leave our program, graduates are ready to be successful in their job search and eventual first role as a developer.
 When students have repeated Academic Warnings or miss the 17 day deadline, this is an indicator that they’re struggling with either technical or soft skills necessary to succeed.

 We know Epicodus is an intensive and demanding program, and that there are many factors that can contribute to a student falling behind.
 Because of this, we do see students in every cohort retake all or part of the coursework.
 For whatever reason if you find yourself struggling, please reach out to an instructor or advisor so they can help you identify the best steps forward.